boazsegev/facil.io/CONTRIBUTING.md

 The project requires that all the code is licensed under the MIT license.
 Please refrain from using or offering code that requires a change to the licensing scheme.

-I understand GitHub doesn't offer a default CLA (Copyright and Licensing Agreement), so I should clarify: the resulting code uses the MIT license, listing me (and only me) as the author.
-I will list contributors in the CHANGELOG and special contributions will be listed in the README and/or here.
+I understand GitHub doesn't offer a default CLA (Copyright and Licensing Agreement), so I should clarify:

+* the resulting code uses the MIT license, listing me (and only me) as the author.

+* I will list contributors in the CHANGELOG and special contributions will be listed in the README and/or here.

+This allows me to circumvent any future licensing concerns and prevent contributors from revoking the MIT license attached to their code.